Hummus: A Dataset of Humorous Multimodal Metaphor Use: Ethical Considerations

 \section{Ethical Considerations}

 We access the GPT-4 models through OpenAI API.
-The open-source models (LLaVA-NeXT-8/110B and Qwen2-VL-7/72B) as well as the CapCon corpus are accessed through HuggingFace.
+The open-source models (LLaVA-NeXT, Qwen2-VL, and Qwen3-VL) as well as the CapCon corpus are accessed through HuggingFace.
 The CapCon corpus has CC-BY-4.0 license.
-Our dataset will be freely accessible on GitHub.
+Our dataset and code is freely accessible on GitHub.

 Our dataset includes jokes that could be considered offensive, and certain jokes may be inappropriate for a younger audience.
-These data remain in our dataset as they can be valuable for future research.
+These data remain in our dataset as they are a nonremovable part of multimodal humor and can be valuable for future research.